donishadsmith/neurocaps/README.md

 **Main features for `TimeseriesExtractor` includes:**
-- **Timeseries Extraction:** Extract timeseries for resting-state or task data using Schaefer, AAL, or a manually defined Custom parcellation for spatial dimensionality reduction.
+- **Timeseries Extraction:** Extract timeseries for resting-state or task data using Schaefer, AAL, or a manually defined deterministic "Custom" parcellation for spatial dimensionality reduction.
 - **Parallel Processing:** Parallelize at the subject-level (one subject per CPU core) to speed up timeseries extraction.
 - **Saving Timeseries:** Save the nested dictionary containing timeseries (mapping subject id ->